Robertron624/interactive-comments/README.md

 - [How to setup Vue & Tailwindcss with Google Fonts and HSL color palette](https://medium.com/@saulchelewani/how-to-setup-vue-tailwindcss-with-custom-fonts-and-hsl-color-palette-cda43bf64fea#:~:text=According%20to%20Tailwind%20docs%2C%20we,color%20palette%20the%20framework%20offers.&text=We%20are%20taking%20that%20customization,Hue%2DSaturation%2DLightness) - This helped me to add custom fonts and colors to tailwindcss.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Tailwind css official docs](https://tailwindcss.com/docs/) - This is essential for learning tailwindcss.

 ## Author